 Majestic: Marketing SEO Tools

 Majestic is one of the best marketing SEO tools according to experts.
 It has countless useful features like The Majestic Million which lets you see the ranking of the top million websites.
 Did your website make the cut?
-The Site Explorer feature allows you to easily see a general overview for your online store and the number of backlinks you have.
+The Site Explorer feature allows you to easily see a general overview of your online store and the number of backlinks you have.
 It also works as an SEO keyword tool allowing you to find the best keywords to rank for while also having features geared to site comparisons and tracking your rank.

 Ryan Scollon, SEO Consultant at RyanScollon.co.uk recommends the SEO tool Majestic.
-He says, “My favourite SEO tool is Majestic, with its main feature allowing you to check the backlinks of a website that you specify.
-My favourite feature is the ability to add your own client’s site and a bunch of competitors, allowing you to easily compare a bunch of SEO metrics such as trust flow, referring domain count and external backlinks count.
+He says, “My favorite SEO tool is Majestic, with its main feature allowing you to check the backlinks of a website that you specify.
+My favorite feature is the ability to add your own client’s site and a bunch of competitors, allowing you to easily compare a bunch of SEO metrics such as trust flow, referring domain count and external backlinks count.
 Not only does it help us understand the [client’s optimization] weaknesses, but it also provides a simple table that we share with our clients, so they too can understand the problems and how they stack up to their competitors.
-We also use Majestic to audit competitors backlinks, as we can sometimes find a handful of easy opportunities to tackle before moving onto other link building tactics.”
+We also use Majestic to audit competitors backlinks, as we can sometimes find a handful of easy opportunities to tackle before moving onto other link building tactics.”12.

 SEOQuake: Free SEO Tools

 SEOQuake is considered one of the best free SEO tools.
 This Chrome extension acts as an SEO checker tool that performs on-page site audits, assesses both your internal and external links while also doing website comparisons to help you determine how you perform against your competitors.
 Other features of this SEO analysis tool include keyword analysis such as keyword density, an easy to read SEO dashboard, and an export feature that allows you to easily download and send data to key people on your team.